maxjbryan/Music-player/README.md

-# Java Music player
+# Java Music player For Linux
-### Swing Window desktop for managing playlists
+Java music player using Swing and a few other libarys.
-uses Swing library
+GUI set up as a miniature desktop enviroment using a JDesktopPanel